avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 This tells us that the mean of variable V2 is 13.0006180, the mean of V3 is 2.3363483, and so on.

-.. sidebar:: sapply

-   The "sapply()" function can be used to apply some other function to each column in a data frame, eg. sapply(mydataframe,sd) will calculate the standard deviation of each column in a dataframe "mydataframe".

 Similarly, to get the standard deviations of the 13 chemical concentrations, we type:

 ::